-The owner, manager or holder of the cargoes or means of transport seized may provide Customs with equivalent bonds or other guarantee to apply for cancellation of seizure.
+The owner, manager or holder of the goods or transportation means detained may apply to cancel the detention with the provision of equivalent bonds or other guarantee to the Customs.

-The provisions of Articles 13 and 14 shall apply mutatis mutandis to the procedures of making seizure.
-In addition, a seizure receipt, containing description of the article, the place and time of seizure, and the name and dwelling address of the owner, manager or holder, shall be issued and signed by the enforcement Customs officer.

-Articles seized shall be marked and sealed, and stamped by the enforcement agency or Customs officer.
+I. The provisions of Articles 13 and 14 shall apply mutatis mutandis to the procedures of making detention.
+In addition, a detention receipt, containing description of the article, the place and time of detention, and the name and dwelling address of the owner, manager or holder, shall be issued and signed by the enforcement Customs officer.
+II.Articles detained shall be marked and sealed, and stamped by the enforcement agency or Customs officer.

-Chapter IV Penalties

-Where a vessel, aircraft, vehicle or other means of transport violates the provision of Article 8 and disobeys Customs order, the captain or manager shall be imposed with a fine of no less than NTD 60,000 and no more than NTD 120,000.
-Furthermore the aforesaid means of transport shall be confiscated if Customs confirmed that it is mainly used for smuggling.
+Chapter IV Penalties Article 23 Where a vessel, aircraft, vehicle or other transportation means violates the provision of Article 8 and disobeys Customs order, the manager shall be imposed with a fine of no less than NTD 60,000 and no more than NTD 120,000.
+Furthermore, the aforesaid transportation means shall be confiscated if Customs confirmed that it is mainly used for smuggling.

-Where a vessel, aircraft, vehicle or other means of transport entered a place other than a commercial port without permission, it shall be confiscated, unless the captain or manager in question reports in writing, explaining that such behavior was caused by irresistible factors or based on any other justifiable reason, to the local competent authority and thus be accepted.
+Where a vessel, aircraft, vehicle or other transportation means enters a place other than a commercial port without permission, it shall be confiscated, unless the manager in question reports in writing, explaining that such behavior was caused by force majeure or based on any other justifiable causes, to the local competent authority which has verified the reality of such events.

-Where cargoes or documents pertaining to them on board a vessel are destroyed or thrown into water for evading Customs seizure, whether the vessel in question is within 24 nautical miles from shore or has been chased outward to a point outside that boundary, the captain and the offender shall be respectively imposed with a fine of no less than NTD 30,000 and no more than NTD 150, 000, and the vessel may also be confiscated.
+Where goods or documents pertaining to them on board a vessel are destroyed or thrown into water for evading Customs seizure, whether the vessel in question is within 24 nautical miles from shore or has been chased outward to a point outside that boundary, the manager and the offender shall be respectively imposed with a fine of no less than NTD 30,000 and no more than NTD 150,000, and the vessel may also be confiscated.

-Anyone who sends off signals or transmits message to a means of transport smuggling import or export cargoes shall be imposed with a fine of no more than NTD 30,000.
+Anyone who sends off signals or transmits message to a transportation means smuggling import or export goods shall be imposed with a fine of no more than NTD 30,000.

-Where a vessel, aircraft, vehicle or any other means of transport is used to smuggle import, export, unload or convey cargoes, the captain or manager in question shall be imposed with a fine of no less than NTD 50,000 and no more than NTD 500,000.
-Where it is confirmed that the carrier supports, instigates or adopts any other undue method to make the crew of the aforesaid means of transport to conduct smuggling, that carrier shall be penalized pursuant to this Act and other relevant laws, and the means of transport in question may be suspended from Customs clearance up to 30 days.
+I.Where a vessel, aircraft, vehicle or any other transportation means is used to smuggle import, export, unload or convey goods, the manager in question shall be imposed with a fine of no less than NTD 50,000 and no more than NTD 500,000.
+Where it is confirmed that the carrier supports, instigates or adopts any other undue method to make the crew of the aforesaid transportation means to conduct smuggling, that carrier shall be penalized pursuant to this Act and other relevant laws, and the transportation means in question may be suspended from Customs clearance up to 30 days.

-Where the means of transport referred to in the preceding paragraph is mainly used for smuggling arms, ammunitions or drugs, it shall be confiscated.
+$\rm II$.Where transportation means referred to in the preceding paragraph is mainly used for smuggling arms, ammunitions or drugs, it shall be confiscated.

-Where a vessel, aircraft, vehicle or any other means of transport fails to arrive at the specified unloading place in a commercial port, and unloads the cargoes or self-use articles without Customs permission, the captain or manager shall be imposed with a fine equivalent to one or two times the value of the goods in question, and such goods may also be confiscated.
-Any persons who transits, places, receives, or provides assistance in loading and unloading the cargoes or articles referred to in the preceding paragraph shall be penalized pursuant to the provision of the preceding paragraph.
+I .Where a vessel, aircraft, vehicle or any other transportation means fails to arrive at the specified unloading place in a commercial port, and unloads the goods or self-use goods without Customs permission, the manager shall be imposed with a fine no more than twice of the value of the goods in question, and such goods may also be confiscated.

+$\rm II$.
+Any persons who transits, places, receives, or provides assistance in loading and unloading the goods or articles referred to in the preceding paragraph shall be penalized pursuant to the provision of the preceding paragraph.